MrMatier/MrMatier/README.md

 ## I'm currently working on projects related to my university courses:

-- **Algorithm Design and Analysis**: Developing efficient algorithms to solve complex problems.
-- **Data Structures**: Implementing and testing different data structures and operations on them.
+- **Computer Graphics GUI**: Designing and implementing window illusion using facetracking and unity.
+- **Databases**: Learning about database design, SQL, and data management systems by creating my own car rental database.
+- **Basics of Neural Networks**: Exploring neural network architectures and their applications.

 ## Experience:

-As a student at Wroclaw University of Science and Technology, I have already engaged in a variety of courses and pursued personal interests that have enhanced my expertise in several key areas of computer science:
+As a student at Wroclaw University of Science and Technology, I have engaged in a variety of courses and projects that have enhanced my expertise in several key areas of computer science:

-- **Data Structures Implementation**: Creating and optimizing various data structures to improve program efficiency.
-This includes hands-on experience in implementing trees, graphs, and hash tables as part of my coursework and independent projects.

-- **Algorithm Efficiency Analysis**: Analyzing and enhancing the performance of algorithms in different scenarios.
-My studies have included detailed work on sorting and searching algorithms, complexity analysis, and algorithm optimization for better efficiency.
+- **Object-Oriented Programming Paradigms (PPO)**: Mastered the fundamentals of object-oriented programming in C and C++, including concepts like classes, inheritance, polymorphism, encapsulation, and abstraction.
+Developed modular and maintainable code through various projects.

+- **Operating Systems**: Gained proficiency with Linux, learning to manage directories, write scripts, and utilize different commands.
+Implemented a C++ program to solve the Dining Philosophers Problem, addressing deadlocks and thread synchronization.

+- **Digital and Microprocessor Techniques**: Acquired hands-on experience with microcontroller programming using the EduTar board with an Arduino module.
+Programmed AVR microcontrollers, manipulated hardware registers, performed bitwise operations, and worked with input/output devices like buzzers, buttons, and displays.
+Integrated sensors, utilized interrupts and timers, and handled communication through UART.

+- **Computer Networks (CCNA v7)**: Completed the Cisco Certified Network Associate curriculum, earning a certification.
+Designed and configured network topologies, assigned IP addresses, and set up routers and switches.
+Gained a solid understanding of networking protocols, device configuration, and network security fundamentals.

+- **Data Structures**: Implemented fundamental data structures in C++, including arrays, singly and doubly linked lists, heaps, priority queues, binary search trees, and hash tables using techniques like cuckoo hashing and separate chaining.
+Focused on optimization and efficiency.

+- **Algorithm Design and Analysis**: Studied various sorting algorithms and graph algorithms like Dijkstra's algorithm for shortest paths.
+Developed a tic-tac-toe game featuring an AI opponent using the Minimax algorithm and a basic GUI, enhancing understanding of artificial intelligence concepts.

+- **Basics of Telecommunications**: Explored principles of signal transmission, modulation techniques, and fundamentals of telecommunication systems, gaining insights into data transmission over various communication channels.

-- **Machine Vision Applications**: Extensive operations on images for various machine vision applications, including rotation, denoising, mosaicking, demosaicking, and scaling.
-These projects not only honed my programming skills but also deepened my understanding of how theoretical concepts apply in practical scenarios.
+- **Machine Vision Applications**: Performed extensive operations on images for machine vision applications, including rotation, denoising, mosaicking, demosaicking, and scaling, applying theoretical concepts in practical scenarios.

+- **Quantum Computing with IBM Qiskit**: Participated in an IBM course on quantum computing during high school.
+Learned about qubits, superposition, entanglement, and quantum gates.
+Developed simple quantum circuits and understood the basics of quantum algorithms.

-These experiences stem from both my academic curriculum and my drive to explore areas of interest within the field of computer science, demonstrating a well-rounded skill set and a proactive approach to learning.
+These experiences, stemming from both my academic curriculum and personal interests, demonstrate a well-rounded skill set and a proactive approach to learning within the field of computer science.

 ## Projects and Repositories: